 More and more families around the UK are struggling to make ends meet, and in the worsening economic climate being able to feed the family is becoming a greater challenge.
 FareShare is a UK charity that has been set up not only to fight food poverty, but to fight food waste.

-If your household is feeling the effects of rising food prices, or perhaps an income earner has been made redundant, find out where your nearest Fareshare Community Food Network is.
+If your household is feeling the effects of rising food prices, or perhaps an income earner has been made redundant, find your nearest FareShare Community Food Network.

 You won’t have to look far to find some means of emergency help.
 Most communities have a range of local organisations, such as a Lions Club, that are willing to help families during times of need.
 Check your local county council’s website to find out what is available in your area.
 You can find your local council’s website here.

 There’s no need to spend lots at Christmas – remember it’s just one day of the year!

 Financial assistance is also available from the government, particularly for families on a low income.
 Gov.uk has information on a range of funds which you may be eligible for, including budgeting loans and help with money for single parents.

 If you live in Northern Ireland, you could also check to see if you are eligible for a community care grant.